Last Updated on October 7, 2025 by admin

 What to See and Do:

 ii.
 Sri Chamarajendra Zoological Gardens: Commonly known as Mysore Zoo, this is one of the oldest and most respected zoos in India.
-Encounter a diverse range of animals, from majestic tigers to playful monkeys.
+Meet many different kinds of animals, from regal tigers to fun monkeys.

 v.
 Somnathpur Temple: Marvel at the architectural brilliance of the 12th-century Somnathpur Temple, a UNESCO World Heritage Site adorned with intricate sculptures depicting scenes from Hindu mythology.